jamiemkass/jamiemkass.github.io/_pages/talks.md

 *Oral Presentations*

+Implementation and accessibility of modeling methods for production of Essential Biodiversity Variables.
+11th EAFES (East Asian Federation of Ecological Societies) International Congress.
+Symposium: Mobilizing regional efforts to conceptualize and craft Essential Biodiversity Variables for East Asia.
+20 July, 2025. *Organizer*

 Addressing Wallacean shortfalls for understudied taxa with species distribution models.
 International Biogeography Society Funk Lecture Series.
 25 June, 2025. *Invited*

 Improving species distribution models by using a diversity of open-source tools.
 72nd Annual Meeting of Ecological Society of Japan, Sapporo.
 16 March, 2025.